M-ds/InssUtils/README.md

     - eg. 99-03-27-001-28
 - generateInssForMale
 - generateInssForFemale
-- generateInss with your own preferences
+- generateInss with your own values

 ### Validators